altogi/StockPredictionsWithFinancialNews/README.md

 ### 7. Simulating a Model-Managed Portfolio

 To validate the obtained predictions, it makes sense to simulate the real-life performance of a portfolio that is exclusively managed by the model's predictions.
 Since in the end the accuracy of the model is also significantly dependent on the price criteria applied to label the dataset, simulating the resulting portfolio is a way to validate both the trained model and the price criteria themselves at the same time.
 To this end, a method `simulate_portfolio` of `FinancialNewsPredictor` can be used.
+This method employs an instance of class `PortfolioSimulator`.

 The simulation starts with a portfolio made out of an equal number of a specified set of stocks, as well as a specified amount of cash.
 For any point in the simulation, the portfolio's value is the sum of the market value of every stock in the portfolio and the current amount of cash owned.
 Financial news and their predictions are processed in the ascending order of their release dates.
 In this way, for each of the predictions related to the stocks in the simulated portfolio, three actions are possible:
 * If the prediction is "buy", the quantity of the stock mentioned in the news is increased, and the cash amount is reduced according to the stock's market price.